plarus/optimize-trading-strategy-using-freqtrade/README.md

 "tradable_balance_ratio": 0.99,
 ```

 The above are used for Dry Runs and is the ['Dynamic Stake Amount'](https://www.freqtrade.io/en/stable/configuration/#dynamic-stake-amount).
 For live trading you might want to change this.
-For example, only allow bot to trade 20% of excahnge account funds and cancel open orders on exit (if market goes crazy!)
+For example, only allow bot to trade 20% of exchange account funds and cancel open orders on exit (if market goes crazy!)

 ```
 "tradable_balance_ratio": 0.2,